aaron-grau/curic/ruby/projects/chess/README.md

 0. Stepping pieces (Knight/King)
 0. The pawn (do this last)

 You should also have a `NullPiece` class (which still inherits from `Piece`) that includes [the `singleton` module][singleton].
 The null piece instance can then occupy any 'empty' spaces on the board.
+The `NullPiece` will not need a reference to the `Board` - in fact it's `initialize` method should take no arguments.
+Make sure you have a way to read it's `color` and `symbol`.

 Start by writing a `Piece` parent class that contains the